 ECB's Centeno says euro zone inflation rise is temporary, sees no permanent effects

-LISBON, June 21 (Reuters) - The recent rise in inflation in the euro zone and the United States is temporary and is unlikely to have permanent effects, European Central Bank (ECB) Governing Council member Mario Centeno said on Monday.
+LISBON (Reuters) -The recent rise in inflation in the euro zone and the United States is temporary and is unlikely to have permanent effects, European Central Bank (ECB) Governing Council member Mario Centeno said on Monday.

 This means the ECB should be able to maintain its current asset purchase programme until March 2022 and liquidity support measures are expected to be in place “at least until June 2022”, Centeno told a banking conference in Lisbon.